1983 Nevis Island Assembly election

-Elections were held in Nevis in late August 1983 to elect five members of the Nevis Island Assembly.
-This was the first election for the assembly, and was held ahead of Saint Kitts and Nevis becoming independent from the United Kingdom in September 1983, with Nevis' newly established devolved assembly taking office following independence.
+An election was held in Nevis on 22 August 1983 to elect members of the Nevis Island Assembly.
+This was the first election for the newly established assembly, and was held ahead of Saint Kitts and Nevis becoming independent from the United Kingdom in September 1983, with the Nevis Island Assembly taking office following independence.

 Results

 The election saw the Nevis Reformation Party (NRP) win a landslide victory, securing all five seats.
-The NRP were unopposed in two seats, while in three they were opposed by the People's Democratic Party (PDP), who received minimal support and subsequently lost their deposits, and also were opposed in St John by the Nevis Independent Party (NIP).
+The NRP were unopposed in two seats, while in three they were opposed by the People's Democratic Party (PDP), who received minimal support and subsequently lost their deposits, and also were opposed in one of them (St John) by the Nevis Independent Party (NIP).